 The portable mister shown above is flexible, can easily be attached to a fence or pole and bent any direction you like.
 I prefer to put them about 6ft or more above the ground.
 Chickens aren’t usually fond of getting wet, you want a mister to gently cool the air around them or there’s a risk they’ll avoid it.
 Place your mister high off the ground and the water on low, that’s the recipe for happy chickens.
 Here’s a pic of how I raised my mister near the coop and inside the barn.

-Next pic shows the hens under the mister enjoying the benefits of a damp ground and cooler air, yet they’re dry.
+These hens are under the mister enjoying the benefits of a damp ground and cooler air, yet they’re dry.
 The birds aren’t panting or showing any signs of distress and it’s 104 degrees outside today.

 Tip: Keep your mister connected, unscrewing it every day from the hose is not only a hassle, but eventually the plastic cuff on the mister will fail.
 This can be done easily by purchasing another hose